-Though telehealth and other virtual health services have become a fixture for healthcare providers and their patients, it’s still unclear how extensively they may be used in the near future and once the pandemic is fully behind us.
+Though telehealth and other virtual healthcare services have become fixtures for healthcare providers and their patients, it’s still unclear how extensively they may be used in the near future and once COVID is fully behind us.

-Data from a recent survey found that while a large percentage of patients gave telehealth visits high scores, they also indicated that they won’t be mothballing in-person appointments any time soon.
-In the survey, 87 percent of patients reported high satisfaction rates from their telehealth visits.
-However, 82 percent said they still prefer in-person doctor’s visits and 80 percent said telehealth appointments met some but not all their health needs.
+Data from a recent survey found that while a large percentage of patients gave telehealth visits high scores, they also indicated that they won’t be mothballing in-person visits any time soon.
+In the survey, 87% of patients reported high satisfaction rates with their telehealth services.
+However, 82% said they still have face-to-face doctor’s visits, and 80% said telehealth appointments met some but not all of their health needs.

-While 75 percent of patients had primary care visits through telehealth, understandably specialties like ophthalmology, rheumatology, and oncology had low patient usage.
+While 75% of patients had primary care visits through telehealth, understandably, specialties like ophthalmology, rheumatology, and oncology had low patient usage of virtual visits.

 Yet even with the Delta variant currently creating havoc across the country in terms of high case and hospitalization figures, telehealth giant Amwell is projecting lower volumes of telehealth use this fall and winter than initially expected.
 With new mask mandates in response to the Delta variant and an anticipated weaker flu season due to increased mask use and other protections, the company is projecting 200,000 fewer telehealth visits in the second half of 2021 due to patients going to urgent care instead.